SUrvival Control Chart EStimation Software in R: the success package: Theory and models

 \subsection{Bernoulli cumulative sum (CUSUM) chart}

 }

-The Bernoulli CUSUM chart \citep{steiner2000} can be used to sequentially test whether the failure rate of patients at a single hospital has changed starting from some patient \(\nu \geq 1\).
-Consider a hospital with patients \(i = 1, ..., \nu, ...\) and a binary outcome: where \(X_i \sim \mathrm{Ber}(p_i)\) with \(p_i\) the failure probability within \(C\) days for patient \(i\).
-The Bernoulli CUSUM can be used to test the hypotheses of an increased failure rate starting from some patient \(\nu\): where \(\nu \geq 1\) is not known in advance, \(p_0 < p_1\), and patient outcomes are ordered according to the time of entry into the study \(S_i\).
+The Bernoulli CUSUM chart (Steiner et al. 2000) can be used to sequentially test whether the failure rate of patients at a single hospital has changed starting from some patient \(\nu \geq 1\).
+Consider a hospital with patients \(i = 1, ..., \nu, ...\) and a binary outcome:

+We model \(X_i \sim \mathrm{Ber}(p_i)\) with \(p_i\) the failure probability within \(C\) days for patient \(i\).
+The Bernoulli CUSUM can be used to test the hypotheses of an increased failure rate starting from some patient \(\nu\):

+where \(\nu \geq 1\) is not known in advance, \(p_0 < p_1\), and patient outcomes are ordered according to the time of entry into the study \(A_i\).